 Establish Your Adjectives

-Are you trustworthy, creative, innovative, practical, enthusiastic, friendly, mysterious?
+Are you trustworthy, creative, innovative, practical, enthusiastic, friendly, or mysterious?

 A doctor might want to be perceived as serious and compassionate, while a lawyer might want to be perceived as aggressive or argumentative.
 An easy shortcut for building a brand is finding the right adjectives to describe it.